dakanji/RefindPlus/README-Dev.md

-screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EFIBoot with modern GPUs
+screen_rgb            |Allows setting arbitrary screen background colours set_boot_args         |Allows setting arbitrary MacOS boot arguments text_renderer         |Provides a text renderer for text output when otherwise unavailable uga_pass_through      |Provides UGA instance on GOP to permit EfiBoot with modern GPUs

 In addition to the new functions above, the following upsteam functions have been extended:
 - **"use_graphics_for" Token:** OpenCore and Clover added as options that can be set to boot in graphics mode.